matthewdmdolan/javascript-api-call-visualisation/README.md

 I am starting a project at work in which web scraping is necessary to accquire some data for pipelines.
 In the process of trying to find the best method, I've found that all have significant trade offs (as with everything in life).
 Ultimately, a lot of the discussions I saw after researching, were centred around Python (my preferred language).
 However, I had an idea that it may be quicker to use the technology which is the downfall of most of the options below.
 I'd already used javascript in web applications for other projects, so I thought I would build upon that and to try and test how that would work.

-It's likely going to require Python for the data cleaning due to javascript's limited abilities in this respect, therefore there is a chance 'i will have to use the APEX js package to call a python script for data cleaning.
+It's likely going to require Python for the data cleaning due to javascript's limited abilities in this respect, therefore there is a chance I will have to use the APEX js package to call a python script for data cleaning.

 However, if operationalised,